olinjs/olinjs/lessons/12-redux/README.md

 The [`Object.assign()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) merges multiple object together.
 In reducers, this is often used to merge the old state with the new properties that we change.
 In this case, the new property is that `filter` is now set to `'ACTIVE'`.
 This new `{filter: 'ACTIVE'}` object is merged with the old state and overrides the previous filter while still containing all our todos.

 ## Integrate into React
 Redux by itself has no relation to React.
 So far, we've talked about Redux in general without React.
-Now, we'll go into how to implement Redux into a React app with multiple components.
+Now, you'll learn how to implement Redux into a React app with multiple components.
+Read [this official guide](http://redux.js.org/docs/basics/UsageWithReact.html) on react-redux from the Redux docs.

-To learn about how to implement Redux in a React app, we recommend reading [this official guide](http://redux.js.org/docs/basics/UsageWithReact.html).

 ## Dev Tools
 There is a very very powerful development environment of Redux called [Redux DevTools](https://github.com/gaearon/redux-devtools).
 It lets you easily inspect every action and state change and allows you to "time travel" by undoing actions.